 To start with, the packaging industry is rapidly changing.
-A few years back, we have witnessed a boom in plastic bags, and now they are becoming a fading memory.
+A few years back, we witnessed a boom in plastic bags, and now they are becoming a fading memory.

 Probably the most important trend in 2018 will be connected with the stronger emphasis put on sustainability.
 We can expect that more packaging providers will turn to eco-friendly products, but most importantly, those changes will be pushed by customers.
 Bigger companies – like McDonald’s or Iceland most recently – might feel the need to implement new, more environmental strategies to satisfy their clients.
 Packaging providers, on the other hand, might be expected to service returns of used boxes as a part of their offer.
 That would mean a considerable change for the industry.

 Other than that, we believe at Packhelp that upcycling will become more popular this year.
-It is also an eco-friendly trend that favors creativity of the customers.
+It is also an eco-friendly trend that favors the creativity of the customers.
 Following this, more companies should learn that packaging is their kind of business card that they leave in their customers’ hands.
 Hence, packaging will become more “shareable” social-wise too.
 Boxes are turning into everyday-use objects – we should expect that on a much bigger scale in 2018.

 Since there is so much love for video content, maybe packaging will need to adapt?
 It is possible that packaging will see the first steps to become more interactive, as to enrich the experience with the product.
 To strengthen that experience, companies will probably make more use of personalization in packaging too.
-Combining it with creativity, it is what customers should (and probably will) expect.
+Combining it with creativity is what customers should (and probably will) expect.

-Zara – the clothing brand of Inditex – has turned their change to recyclable boxes into a marketing slogan “our boxes are made of boxes with a past.”
+Zara – the clothing brand of Inditex – has turned their change to recyclable boxes into a marketing slogan “Our boxes are made of boxes with a past.”
 Their boxes are cardboard ones, made from recycled materials.
-Iceland – the British chain of supermarkets – has taken a step to become a pioneer and withdraw from using plastic in any of their own-label products.
+Iceland – the British chain of supermarkets – has taken a step to become a pioneer and withdraw from using plastic in any of its own-label products.
 McDonald’s has also announced changes in their packaging policy, while more and more small companies switch to cardboard solutions.
 In general, we see this switch to sustainability as we speak.